Buddh International Circuit

 No doubt influenced by these developments, other categories also stayed away from the circuit, with planned races for the FIA GT World Championship and FIM World Superbikes both failing to materialise.

-The circuit remains fully operational and maintained to racing standards.
+The circuit remains fully operational and maintained to national racing standards.
 Visits by the JK Tyre National Racing Championship have been the headline events in recent years, alongside a truck racing event in 2017.
 During the early part of the coronvirus pandemic, the circuit also opened its doors to help shelter the exodus of migrant workers from the large cities.

 The latest images from Buddh International Circuit.